 Based on the minimal area of direct impact to potential habitat and initial 'worst-case scenario' review of the Significant Impact Criteria (SIC) for vulnerable species it is considered unlikely that the proposed action would have a significant impact on Swamp Everlasting, River Swamp Wallaby-grass and Swamp Fireweed.
-These EPBC Act listed species were not recorded within the impact footprint during targeted surveys on 6 December 2023.
+These EPBC Act listed species were not recorded within the impact footprint during targeted surveys.
 Significant Impact Criteria assessments for these species is provided in Appendix 3.